“For fast-acting relief, try slowing down.”

 After 900 or so miles of slugging it out on the pot-hole-ridden asphalt segment, a clandestine Baja-dusty dirt road appeared out of nowhere to lead us onto the final exam for our driving odyssey.
 Sixty miles of ungraded rocky, dusty, and at times, washboard dirt and sand led directly west to the sleepy fishing village of San Juanico on the Pacific Ocean.

-Unless you were driving an army tank, this part was never a given, even if you had made it before.
+Unless you were driving an army tank, this section of rocky, dusty, washboard road was never a given, even if you had made it before.
 It was a full-on assault that included removing parts of your car if they got in the way.
 To this day, I lay claim to one of the greatest driving achievements in modern surfing history with my 1983 VW Diesel Rabbit.
-John Park and I almost lost our silver fillings on the washboard and ended up passing out mucho dinero to the local ranchers to tow us through the quicksand section.
-When we pulled onto the bluff at Punta Pequeña in the Rabbit with a mere twelve inches of ground clearance, the other surfers looked at us like we had just landed Apollo 13.
+Although it cost us “mucho dinero” to pay some local ranchers to tow us through the quick sand, and in spite of almost losing all of our silver fillings on the washboard, we somehow made it to the beach.
+When my dust-ridden Rabbit with a mere twelve inches of ground clearance pulled onto the bluff at Punta Pequeña, the other surfers looked at us as if we had just landed the Eagle Lunar Landing Module.
 It had been a new car when we left, but it aged 20 years on that trip!

 Once camp was established, life at Punta Pequeña settled into a singular focus on surfing.
 Everything we did was in preparation for that next session in the water.
 If the surf dropped, we had plenty to keep us busy; but hardly ten minutes went by without a glance at the waves to see if conditions were changing.